 I have to admit that I have neglected LinkedIn for a long time.
-Although I hopped on its platform years ago, most of my social time and energy went to the more playful and engaging sites like Facebook, Instagram, and Twitter.
+Although I hopped on its platform years ago, most of my social time and energy went to the more playful and engaging sites like Facebook and Instagram.
+But, now I am putting my attention towards LinkedIn.
+Right now is the best time to focus on LinkedIn.
+LinkedIn is where Instagram was 5 years ago. .

 One of the areas that I truly love on LinkedIn is the Recommendations Section.
 It’s the place where you get to leave a recommendation for your connections, who are friends, colleagues, vendors, customers, and even ex-customers.
 Now, to be clear, I am not talking about the skills endorsement section where you just click on skills that LinkedIn suggests.
 To me that whole concept seems so fake, but that’s another blog post.